-Driving a vehicle while over the “high alcohol limit”, commonly called high range drink driving or driving under the influence (“DUI” for short), is the charge which the Police will lay against a person who is found driving a vehicle with a blood alcohol concentration (BAC) of over 0.15%.
-High range drink driving is the most serious drink driving offence under Queensland law and carries a maximum penalty of 9 months imprisonment and/or a 28 Penalty Unit fine for a first offence.
+Driving a vehicle while over the “high alcohol limit”, commonly called high-range drink driving or driving under the influence (“DUI”), is the charge police lay against a person who is found driving a vehicle with a blood alcohol concentration (BAC) of over 0.15%.
+High-range drink driving is the most serious drink driving offence under Queensland law and carries a maximum penalty of 9 months imprisonment and/or 28 penalty units for a first offence.

-A second, or subsequent, offence within 5 years, carries a maximum penalty of 18 months imprisonment and/or a 60 Penalty Unit fine.
-For a third, and any subsequent, offence within 5 years of the first, the law requires that a court impose a sentence which ‘includes imprisonment’.
-While this requirement does not mean, as a matter of law, that a person must serve a full time prison sentence, in practice this is usually the outcome.
+A second, or subsequent, offence within 5 years, carries a maximum penalty of 18 months imprisonment and/or 60 penalty units.
+For a third, and any subsequent, offence within 5 years of the first, the law requires that a court impose a sentence which includes imprisonment.
+While this requirement does not mean, as a matter of law, that a person must serve a full-time prison sentence, in practice this is usually the outcome.

-People convicted of high range drink driving are required to have an Alcohol Ignition Interlock device fitted to their nominated vehicle for a period of 12 months after they get their licence back.
-More information about the Alcohol Ignition Interlock requirement.
+People convicted of high-range drink driving are required to have an Alcohol Ignition Interlock device fitted to their nominated vehicle for a period of 12 months after they get their licence back.

 What Happens to My Licence When I am Caught Drink Driving?

-Driving during an immediate suspension period is an offence and carries a maximum penalty of 12 months imprisonment and/or a 40 Penalty Unit fine, but it is possible to be granted permission by a court to drive during the immediate suspension period if you are eligible and you make the correct application.
-To find out whether you are eligible to apply for permission to drive during an immediate suspension period see: Authorisation To Drive While Suspended
+Driving during an immediate suspension period is an offence and carries a maximum penalty of 12 months imprisonment and/or 40 penalty units, but it is possible to be granted permission by a court to drive during the immediate suspension period if you are eligible and you make the correct application.

 Yes.
-High range drink driving is considered to be a serious offence.
-The seriousness of the charge is heightened depending on the level of alcohol in the offenders blood or breath.
+High-range drink driving is considered to be a serious offence.
+The seriousness of the charge is heightened depending on the concentration of alcohol in the offender’s blood or breath.
 The penalties are severe and it is not uncommon, especially if a collision occurred, for some form of custodial sentence to be imposed, even for a first offender.
 This is on top of the recording of a criminal conviction against your name.

 What Does it Mean to Have a Criminal Conviction Recorded?